Kem0sabe/TDT4225-assignment-2/README.md

 ### Run Setup and Start Services
 We use a Makefile for automating various tasks like setting up the virtual environment, starting the database, and running the queries.

+Before proceeding, ensure that Docker is up and running.

 To run the entire setup and start all services:
 ```bash
 make setup